rage/programming-23/data/part-12/3-functional-programming.md

 ## Courses

 Please write a function named `course_names(attempts: list)` which takes a list of CourseAttempt objects as its argument.
-The function should return a list containing the names of the courses on the list in alphabetical order.
+The function should return a new list containing the names of the courses on the original list in alphabetical order.
 Each course name should appear only once on the list.

 ```python
 s1 = CourseAttempt("Peter Python", "Introduction to Programming", 3)